eoghanfurlong/MVCinjQueryMobile/README.md

 This will add the Google Maps and Twitter icons to the home screen.

-Next, create a file called googleMap.html in client the views folder (client/default/app/views) and add the following code to create the Maps page:
+Next, create a file called googleMap.html in the views folder (client/default/app/views) and add the following code to create the Maps page:

 		<link rel="stylesheet"  type="text/css" href="./css/map.css"/>
 		<!-- Google Maps API -->